meangrape/fdb-wiki/FoundationDB-RPC-Layer-Requirements.md

 1. Assuming that the RPC endpoints are at known locations and an external discovery mechanism exists, it may not be necessary for clients to have the cluster file in order to connect to the cluster.
 2. Rather than having every client application connecting to various processes in the cluster (proxies, storage, coordinators), these processes will instead connect to the RPC instances.
 This can help us to increase the number of clients supported by a cluster, depending on how many clients each RPC instance can support.
+3. Having a well defined RPC boundary could make it easier to create a simple mock implementation of FoundationDB that can be used for testing, etc.

 ## Testing